 Recently, we asked women whether they ever experienced a smell that was "off" down there.
-Most women who said yes reported that the smell often came immediately after sex, after exercise, on hot days, or after periods.
+Most women who said yes reported that they often had a smelly vagina immediately after sex, after exercise, on hot days, or after periods.

 Although the vagina was not meant to smell like passion fruits or cherry blossoms, there are times when the odors are "off".
-Here, we explain the top 4 reasons for what some describe as a "smelly vagina", and what you can do to prevent it.
+Here, we explain the top 4 causes of a "smelly vagina", and what you can do to prevent it.

 Causes for vaginal odor: